- UK Commonwealth Ph.D. Scholarships Coverage

 UK Commonwealth Ph.D.
 Scholarships Result Announcement

 Every year a few chosen nominating organizations are requested to submit nominations for the UK Commonwealth Ph.D.
 Scholarships (for low and middle-income countries).
 Each organization can only submit a specified number of such nominations.
-The cut-off date for nominating organizations to submit their nominations has been set at the 25th of January 2019.
+The cut-off date for nominating organizations to submit their nominations will be at the 25th of January 2020.

 An aspirant to this scholarship should bear in mind that the nominations requested by the Commonwealth Scholarship Commission (CSC) from the nominating bodies are three times greater than the actual number of scholarships available.
 Hence, a nominated aspirant cannot be assured of being granted a scholarship.
 Besides, individual commonwealth nations are not allotted any quotas by the Commonwealth Scholarship Commission (CSC).
 Hence all nominated aspirants from all Commonwealth nations compete with each other for the scholarship.
 Besides, nominations received national nominating organizations and other nominating organizations stand on equal footing and the same standards would be applicable to all.